ethereum/ethereum-org/views/content/dao.md

 #### Sharing with others

 If you want to share your DAO with others, then they need both the contract address and the interface file, a small text string that works as an instruction manual of the contract.
-Click **copy address** to get the former and **show interface** for the former.
+Click **copy address** to get the former and **show interface** to reveal the latter.

 On the other computer, go into the contracts tab and then click on **watch contract**.
 Add the correct address and interface and press **Ok**.